syncfusion-content/wpf-docs/wpf/Chart(Classic)/Chart-Axis.md

 {% endhighlight  %}

-> Note: Visible Range can also be calculated for the changed value of the range by using the Axis.RangeChanged event.

->  For details, see_ Chart Axis Events
+N> Visible Range can also be calculated for the changed value of the range by using the Axis.RangeChanged event.
+For details, see_ Chart Axis Events

 See Also